Written for KT Group by Sara Hansen

 The installation of modern self-service kiosks in the last few years has expanded to the point that one recent analysis projected the industry to hit $38.52 billion in value by 2028.
 The machines have reached a stage of user-friendliness, infrastructural support, cost-effectiveness, and power that unlocks all sorts of capabilities.
 Here at KT, we’re constantly demonstrating how kiosks can serve virtually innumerable purposes across sectors, and it’s increasingly evident that one of those use cases is enhancing the fan experience in live sports.

-Here’s why kiosks have particularly exciting potential when it comes to this type of event moving forward.
+Here’s why sports betting kiosks have particularly exciting potential when it comes to this type of event moving forward.

 Betting is one competency that we’ve covered previously with regards to lines like the Whizz family.
 The possibilities for this vary by territory, but where legally permitted, kiosks can be placed in stadiums and arenas for the specific purpose of facilitating on-site and mid-game bets.
 The gambling industry has long been a major player in kiosks, and without a doubt, concepts like this in stadiums could easily support betting expansion without hassle.